I recently sat next to a Google employee on a flight from SFO to Austin, TX.

 The tool has come a long way since it was first announced in 2009, over 10 years ago.

-At Netflix, Google Docs is popular for authoring memos.
+In my work at Netflix, Google Docs is popular for authoring memos.

 Memos are collaboratively-authored documents which specify product initiatives and collect team feedback via Google Docs’ commenting features.